quux00/mybatis-koans/README.md

 If you need to modify the config.properties for src/main and src/test, do that first.

-If you are using the H2 database and using the Eclipse JUnit test runner or ant targets, you must first start the H2 database: in `src/test/java/h2server` right click on RunH2.java and select "Run As Java Application".
+If you are using the H2 database and using the Eclipse JUnit test runner or ant targets, you must first start the H2 database: in `src/test/java/h2server` right click on `RunH2.java` and select "Run As Java Application".
 Then run your koans.
-When finished, stop the h2server by clicking the terminate button in the Eclipse Console window.
+When finished, stop the h2server by clicking the terminate button in the Eclipse Console window (you will probably have to click the "Remove Launch" button next to it first).
 Or you can start it on with ant by invoking the runH2 target.

 **Example Instructions: Run koans as Eclipse JUnit tests**